-The Southern Phokis Regional Project accepts volunteers to participate in an archaeological field school under the supervision of international faculty, which typically runs in July.
+The Southern Phokis Regional Project accepts volunteers to participate in an archaeological field school under the supervision of international faculty, which typically runs in June/July.
 Institutional consortium opportunities are also considered.

 Volunteers participate in ongoing excavation and research projects at the site, including the study, registration and curation of architecture and finds recovered during this and previous seasons.
 All field- and lab- work, lectures, and site visits will be guided by experienced faculty from all institutions.

 - Lab Processing of Pottery and Artifacts (5-7pm)